myfamousgarden/reddit-reader-2/README.md

 4. **Use the Floating Button**: Look for the floating button on the page
 5. **Open the Panel**: Click the button to open the side panel
 6. **Clean Interface**: The panel shows only the translation button (original text is hidden for focused reading)
-7. **Translate Content**: Click the "Translate to Chinese" button to get AI-powered translation
+7. **Translate Content**: Click the "Analyze" button to get AI-powered analyze

    ![Example Usage](example.jpg)
    *Floating panel showing AI-translated content and comment analysis (Japanese Target)*